 If you are in a pinch, how much sleep is best?

-If you know you will not get your full eight hours, maybe you have had a sudden change in circumstances, arriving back from a trip or many reasons.
+If you know you will not get your full eight hours, maybe you have had a sudden change in circumstances, arriving back from a trip or many other reasons.
 There are two options that may suit this situation.
 Try to sleep for 90 minutes, opt for one full cycle to try and get through the day.
-If this is not possible, try to take a 20–30-minute power nap, so that you do not fall into that deep sleep cycle.
+If this is not possible, try to take a 20–30-minute power nap, so that you do not fall into the deep sleep cycle.

 Remember, any sleep is better than none, however, different amounts of sleep may make you feel groggier than others.